SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 the extension extends that type.
 If the *type name* is a protocol type, the extension extends all types that conform to that protocol.
-Declarations in a protocol extension's body can't be marked ``final``.

 Extension declarations that extend a generic type or a protocol with associated types